Baked, Crispy Tempeh Bacon

 I usually marinate my tempeh in a glass storage container with a tight-fitting lid.
 I end up storing the tempeh in the fridge while it marinates.
 The tight lid of this container makes it easy for me to shake the tempeh gently to disperse the marinade.

 The covered tempeh can marinate for as little as 2 hours or up to 48 hours in the fridge.
-I almost always let it marinate overnight, as the tempeh soaks up the most flavor this way.
+I almost always let it marinate overnight, so that the tempeh has plenty of time to absorb flavor.

 Step 3: Bake